 Key stage 2 tests: how to apply for special consideration

-Information for teachers about applying for special consideration to be applied to a pupil's test result if the pupil has been affected by extremely distressing circumstances.
+Information for schools about special consideration, which may be applied if a pupil’s performance in a key stage 2 test has been affected by extremely distressing circumstances.

-Special consideration applies when a pupil’s performance in the key stage 2 tests has been affected by extremely distressing circumstances at the time of the tests (test week and the weeks immediately prior to test week).
-It also applies where an incident which may have occurred in the months before the tests is still having an impact on the pupil demonstrating their potential.
+We may approve an application for special consideration if a pupil’s performance in a key stage 2 test has been affected by extremely distressing circumstances in test week or the weeks immediately before test week.
+It may also apply when an incident that occurred in the months before the tests is still having an impact on the pupil demonstrating their full potential.

 Eligible circumstances for special consideration

 Special consideration may be granted under the following circumstances if they occurred at the time of the tests:

 - on-going proceedings, such as the pupil having to appear in court (unless the pupil themselves committed a crime)

 - the pupil experiences a serious and disruptive domestic crisis